austin-christian-university/apex-dev/docs/DATABASE_SCHEMA_PLANNING.md

-# Database Schema Planning - ACU Apex Student Development Platform
+# Database Schema Planning - ACU Blueprint Student Development Platform

 ## Project Overview

-ACU Apex is a comprehensive student development platform that tracks holistic student growth through a competitive company-based system.
+ACU Blueprint is a comprehensive student development platform that tracks holistic student growth through a competitive company-based system.
 Students are organized into competing companies, with company scores calculated as the average of each student's Holistic GPA.

 ## Core Concepts